hoangsonww/EnvGuard-Env-Validator/README.md

 3. **Commit Your Changes**
 4. **Submit a Pull Request**

 For major changes, please open an issue first to discuss your ideas.
+If you have any questions or need help, feel free to reach out.

 ---

 ## License